cozy-labs/files/README.md

 ## Run

-Run it from anywhere, data will be stored in the `~/.cozy-files`folder:
+Run it from any directory, data will be stored in the `~/.cozy-files` folder:

     cozy-files